cyberphor/cyber-security-tool-kit/incident-handling/02-identify/checklists/daily.md

 | Security Check | No | Yes |
 | -------------- | --- | --- |
 | Any SIEM alarms trip?
-| Any Removable Media violations?
+| Any removable media violations?
 | Number of administrators changed?
 | Number of users changed?
 | Any group membership changes?